Ahmadk-g/Codeinsitute-PP1/README.md

 ### Features that can be implemented in the future

-- An extra file input in the order form for a 2D image drawn and uploaded by the user, enabling us to transform it into a 3D model.
+- An extra file input in the 'Order' form for a 2D image drawn and to be uploaded by the user, enabling us to transform it into a 3D model.
 - Payement methods and prices.
 - Adress for delivery.
 - Subscribe to newsletter checkbox.